rmm190/Group_Viromics_Workflow_Project/README.md

 The goal of this project is to perform a bioinformatics workflow, including trimming reads, assembling contigs, identifying viruses and analyzing diversity in our sample (accession # = SAMN08784142) using R.

 **What files will be found in this repository?**

+**What is our goal for today?**
+Our goal for today is cleaning our reads.
+We will perform fastqc, then Trimmomatic, then fastqc again on our sample.